Tetsuya Nomura: 2000s

 Kingdom Hearts II was released in 2005, resolving the elements foreshadowed in the first game's secret ending.
 As a result of being set a year after previous titles, Nomura was careful to make the plot accessible to newcomers.
-After Square Enix had finished development of the updated version Kingdom Hearts II Final Mix+, Nomura was approached by Disney which expressed interest in a sequel.
+After Square Enix had finished development of the updated version Kingdom Hearts II Final Mix, Nomura was approached by Disney which expressed interest in a sequel.
 He said "We have various ideas, but we're not at the point where we can say that."
 Wishing to stop using the character of Sora temporarily, Nomura instead wanted to continue the series with games that explained different subplots.
 This resulted in the creation of Kingdom Hearts 358/2 Days for the Nintendo DS in 2008 which explored events that set up the story of Kingdom Hearts II.
 In mid-2007, Nomura mentioned a desire to create a spin-off Kingdom Hearts game on a mobile platform and wanted it to play slightly differently from other titles in the series.
-The resulted was Kingdom Hearts Coded, a game set after the events of Kingdom Hearts II, which was later remade for the Nintendo DS in 2010.
+The result was Kingdom Hearts Coded, a game set after the events of Kingdom Hearts II, which was later remade for the Nintendo DS in 2010.

 In the meantime, Nomura was also responsible for the main character designs and orchestration of The World Ends with You for the Nintendo DS.
 In 2009, he was also the main character designer of Final Fantasy XIII.
 The graphics capabilities of the PlayStation 3 and Xbox 360 compared to previous consoles allowed Nomura to use more complex elements in the character designs than before, such as Lightning's cape and detailed facial features.
 This in turn meant that the art team had to do much more work for each character or area than in previous games.
 Nomura did not take an involved role in the creation of the non-playable characters.
 In 2008, he was the character designer of Dissidia Final Fantasy.
 The game was originally envisioned by Nomura as a Kingdom Hearts spin-off featuring a cast of Disney characters.
 He later felt uncomfortable with the Disney characters fighting each other and instead opted to use Final Fantasy characters.
 Nomura was responsible for the character designs, which changed much of the look and style of Amano's illustrations.